Hornsby Uniting Church (formerly Methodist)

 The pipe organ is the church's most significant memorial and the congregation has enthusiastically supported its transition to the new building.
 The old church was demolished in early 2009, with the organ being removed to storage in November 2008.
 The new building was officially opened on 19th June 2010.
 Another significant memorial rescued from the old church is a stained glass window in memory of Marion Winter.
 Marion was an organist and choirmaster at the church.
 Her daughter, Joan, also played the organ and was choirmaster in 1949.
 The window is now featured in the heritage "St. Andrews" chapel in the new building.
 It features a robed female bearing a portative organ with a group of angelic choristers behind.

-Other notable organists of the church included Neville Channon (son of the late James Channon) in the 1930s, and Dr. Reginald Walker.
+Other notable organists of the church included Neville Channon (grandson of the late James Channon) in the 1930s, and Dr. Reginald Walker.
 Dr. Walker's death at the age of 88, and his reputation as an organist and carillonist, has been recently noted.
 His father was minister of the church from 1938 to 1942, and his brother was Rev. Dr. Sir Alan Walker, renowned superintendent of Central Methodist Mission.
-It might also be here noted that Winifred Channon, also daughter of James, married Alan Walker.)
+It might also be here noted that Winifred Channon, also granddaughter of James, married Alan Walker.)

 Mrs. K. McGowan, W. Rolands, Frank Bourne, G. Brooks, Miss P. Roughley, Mrs. C. Read, Ron Hunt, Jennifer Adam, I. Chaseling and John Pogson are other recorded names of organists over the years, but unfortunately I have not located records that specify in what years they served.
 Helen Short and I have been the church's organists since the early 1980s.